Noncoder104/hotel-booking-task-Tawshif-Islam-Nahian/README.md

 Simple Hotel Booking System (PHP/Laravel)

 Hey there!
-This is my submission for the Software Engineer Intern technical evaluation.
 I focused on making the core logic—especially the pricing rules—as clean and architecturally sound as possible.

 ### Key Technical Decisions: